triphora/old-website/root/packwiz/README.md

 ### Default Launcher
 #### Windows
-**NOTE:** I do not have a Windows machine to test this on.
-These instructions may be inaccurate; if there are any inaccuracies, please let me know.
-1. Download the Packwiz Installer Bootstrap from [here](https://github.com/comp500/packwiz-installer-bootstrap/releases/download/v0.0.3/packwiz-installer-bootstrap.jar), and put it into your Minecraft folder.
+1. Download the Packwiz Installer Bootstrap from [here](https://github.com/comp500/packwiz-installer-bootstrap/releases/download/v0.0.3/packwiz-installer-bootstrap.jar), and put it into your Minecraft folder; the base of it, not into the \mods folder.
     * If you don't know how to navigate here, open the run box with Win + R, and type `%appdata%\.minecraft`.
 2. Open the Command Prompt with Win + R and `cmd`.
 From there, run the following commands:
 3. `cd %appdata%\.minecraft`